 \section{Results \& Analysis}

 Enabled by the \dataset dataset, we are now able to analyze how users' access to factual information happens in real user-system conversations.
-In this section, we present the results and analysis from our dataset, addressing the \textit{RQ2: How prevalent are information access conversations in real user-system interactions?}
+In this section, we present the results and analysis from our dataset, addressing the \textit{RQ2: How prevalent is conversational information access in real user-system interactions?}